keboola/connection-docs/transformations/python/index.md

 {% endhighlight %}

-Some packages are already installed in the environment (see [full list](https://github.com/keboola/docker-custom-python/blob/master/Dockerfile#L25)), these packages do not need to be listed in the transformation.
+Some packages are already installed in the environment (see [their full list](https://github.com/keboola/docker-custom-python/blob/master/Dockerfile#L25)), and they do not need to be listed in the transformation.

 ### CSV format
 Tables from Storage are imported to the Python script from CSV files.
 CSV files can be read by standard Python functions